Fiemu Nwariaku, M.D., Associate Dean, Office of Global Health, and Professor, Department of Surgery

-Specific questions being studies at present include: mechanisms governing the pathological growth response of the myocardium; autophagy as a novel mechanism of remodeling that contributes to the transition from stable hypertrophy to heart failure; mechanisms of Ca2 metabolism in hypertrophied and failing ventricular myocytes with particular emphasis on transcriptional and post-translational regulation of the L-type, Ca2 channel; phosphoinositide-dependent signaling pathways (and downstream targets) in cardiac hypertrophy and failure; and regulation of circadian gene expression by environmental stimuli.
+Specific questions being studied at present include: mechanisms governing the pathological growth response of the myocardium; autophagy as a novel mechanism of remodeling that contributes to the transition from stable hypertrophy to heart failure; mechanisms of Ca2 metabolism in hypertrophied and failing ventricular myocytes with particular emphasis on transcriptional and post-translational regulation of the L-type, Ca2 channel; phosphoinositide-dependent signaling pathways (and downstream targets) in cardiac hypertrophy and failure; and regulation of circadian gene expression by environmental stimuli.

 Ahamed Idris, M.D., Professor of Surgery, Director of Emergency Medicine Research and The Dallas Center for Resuscitation Research

 Dr. Idris leads the Dallas Center for Resuscitation Research, one of eight U.S. and two Canadian centers funded by the NIH, Department of Defense, and the Canadian Health Service.
 This is the first time that resuscitation science has received major funding from national agencies.
 The purpose of these centers is to study novel interventions that may improve outcome from cardiac arrest and severe traumatic injury.

 The primary focus of the research centers is to study interventions that can be used by emergency personnel for immediate resuscitation before the patient arrives at a hospital.
 The Dallas Center alone annually cares for more than 2,000 cardiac arrest patients and 3,600 severe traumatic injuries.
 All 10 centers collectively have more than 10,000 cardiac arrests and 26,000 traumatic injuries per year.

-This group conducts controlled trials each year, including controlled ventilation for al intubated patients, hypertonic saline and antioxidants for trauma, recombinant factor VII for severe hemorrhage, and a number of different drugs, hypothermia, and the impedance threshold device for cardiac arrest.
+This group conducts controlled trials each year, including controlled ventilation for all intubated patients, hypertonic saline and antioxidants for trauma, recombinant factor VII for severe hemorrhage, and a number of different drugs, hypothermia, and the impedance threshold device for cardiac arrest.

 Michael Jessen, M.D., Professor of Cardiovascular and Thoracic Surgery